 This anti-diarrhea medicine should also be in your survival medicine list.
 It will provide relief from diarrhea.
 It will also help if you have inflammatory bowel disease, gastroenteritis, or short bowel syndrome.

 What Is Gastroenteritis?
 It is a health condition in which the stomach is inflamed or irritated.
 The inflammation can be caused by either a bacterial or viral infection.

 8. Bismuth Subsalicylate

-Bismuth subsalicylate is a great medication for occasional upset stomach and for diarrhea.
+This is a great medication for occasional upset stomach and for diarrhea.
 It is also known as Pepto-Bismol, one of its common brand names.
-Pepto-Bismol can also aid people who suffer from indigestion, heartburn, and nausea.
-Avoid this though if your diarrhea is caused by bacteria

-It can be really difficult for women in a survival environment, especially if there is no medicinal relief for feminine problems.
-A vaginal itching cream like Vagisil comes with benzocaine, an ingredient known to relieve feminine itching and burning.
+A vaginal itching cream like Vagisil comes with benzocaine.
+It is an ingredient known to relieve feminine itching and burning.
 Do use in moderation or you may experience some unnecessary numbing effects.